rjshap/AutoSharesAPI/web-api/trading-api/orders/mutual-funds/README.md

 ### Reinvestment of Proceeds

-ETNA Trader enables investors to instruct mutual fund managers to either distribute the dividends and capital gains back to the investor or, alternatively, further reinvest them.
+AutoShares enables investors to instruct mutual fund managers to either distribute the dividends and capital gains back to the investor or, alternatively, further reinvest them.
 This can be achieved by setting three parameters to `true` in the payload of the [corresponding API request](buy-a-mutual-fund.md):

 * [x] ReinvestDividends
 * [x] ReinvestShortTermGains